AtlasOfLivingAustralia/data-management/.github/ISSUE_TEMPLATE/120-daily-checklist.md

 **Manual Index Switch**

-If manual index switch is needed run DAG `Update-Collection-Alias`
+If manual index switch is needed run DAG `Update-Collection-Alias`:
 - Update config value:  "new_collection": "new-biocache" set "new-biocache' to lastest collection.
 Find new collection name in either SOLR Admin or in `Create SOLR collection` step of Full Index dag run.

   For example:  "new_collection": "biocache-2025-03-05-16-00"
-- Check if any config values have been raised in errors, may need to set to false.
+- Check if there are **SEVERE** fails for the checks at the end the log as you may need to set them to false

 ## Job Schedule